 Note:

-At the time of writing, enhancements are being discussed in the context of HTML5 that are expected to change the approach to marking up Directionality, in particular to support content whose directionality needs to be isolated from that of surrounding content.
+At the time of writing, enhancements are being discussed in the context of HTML5 that are expected to change the approach to marking up Directionality, in particular to support content where directionality needs to be isolated from that of surrounding content.
 However, these enhancements are not finalized yet.
 This section therefore reflects directionality markup in [HTML 4.01]; enhancements in HTML5 will be reflected in a future revision.

 8.5.1 Definition

-The Directionality data category allows the user to specify the base writing direction of blocks, embeddings and overrides for the Unicode bidirectional algorithm.
+The Directionality data category allows the user to specify the base writing direction of blocks, embeddings, and overrides for the Unicode bidirectional algorithm.
 It has four values: "ltr", "rtl", "lro" and "rlo".

 Note: